sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) to compliment them by adding attention to them, as well as complimenting them with new activities.

-This strategy’s goal is to define what this Target State of IT Solution Delivery is, and provide a roadmap in getting to this target state.
+This strategy's goal is to define what this Target State of IT Solution Delivery is, and provide a roadmap in getting to this target state.

 More details in [Annex A](#appendix-a---business-case-diagnostic).